Philip Howard (1629–1717)

 Colonel Philip Howard (5 March 1629 – September 1717) was a British soldier and politician, the seventh son of Thomas Howard, 1st Earl of Berkshire.

+Life

 Howard served as Member of Parliament for Malmesbury from 1662 to 1679 and Westminster from 1689 to 1690.
 In 1697 he was Colonel of the Red Regiment of Westminster Militia.

 He married the heiress Mary Jennings, who brought a considerable estate to his descendants.
 They had two sons: